 - We may share information with third party organisations that provide specific services on our behalf which enhance our products and your experience with us.
 These organisations act as a Data Processor under our instructions.
 They may process data securely outside of the EEA.
 Our Data Processors must also act to protect your privacy.

-- Our current processing partners include Legend and Mailchimp.
+- Our current processing partners include Mailchimp.

 You have the following rights with respect to your personal information: